Subcutaneous emphysema: Trauma

 Injury with pneumatic tools is also known to cause subcutaneous emphysema, even in extremities (the arms and legs).
 It can also occur as a result of rupture of the esophagus; when it does, it is usually as a late sign.

+Additionally, it may result from self-injection of air during illicit drug use, particularly in individuals who inject substances intravenously or into unusual sites.
+There have been documented cases of subcutaneous emphysema occurring in various body regions, including the scrotum, secondary to such self-induced air injection during substance abuse.

 Medical treatment

 Subcutaneous emphysema is a common result of certain types of surgery; for example it is not unusual in chest surgery.
 It may also occur from surgery around the esophagus, and is particularly likely in prolonged surgery.
 Other potential causes are positive pressure ventilation for any reason and by any technique, in which its occurrence is frequently unexpected.
 It may also occur as a result of oral surgery, laparoscopy, and cricothyrotomy.
 In a pneumonectomy, in which an entire lung is removed, the remaining bronchial stump may leak air, a rare but very serious condition that leads to progressive subcutaneous emphysema.
 Air can leak out of the pleural space through an incision made for a thoracotomy to cause subcutaneous emphysema.
 On infrequent occasions, the condition can result from dental surgery, usually due to use of high-speed tools that are air driven.
 These cases result in immediate onset (usually) painless swelling of the face and neck; crepitus (crunching sound) typical of subcutaneous emphysema is often present and the subcutaneous air will be visible on X-ray.

 One of the main causes of subcutaneous emphysema, along with pneumothorax, is an improperly functioning chest tube.
 Thus subcutaneous emphysema is often a sign that something is wrong with a chest tube; it may be clogged, clamped, or out of place.
 The tube may need to be replaced, or, if large amounts of air are leaking, a new tube may be added.

 Since mechanical ventilation can worsen a pneumothorax, it can force air into the tissues; when subcutaneous emphysema occurs in a ventilated patient, it is an indication that the ventilation may have caused a pneumothorax.
 It is not unusual for subcutaneous emphysema to result from positive pressure ventilation.
 Another possible cause is a ruptured trachea.
 The trachea may be injured by tracheostomy or tracheal intubation; in cases of tracheal injury, large amounts of air can enter the subcutaneous space.
 An endotracheal tube can puncture the trachea or bronchi and cause subcutaneous emphysema.